Monday, 20 November 2017

 The inspiration for the title of this article came from the names of some recent mash-up novels such as Abraham Lincoln: Vampire Hunter, and the article itself was inspired by the sudden realisation that St. John Rivers, a character in Charlotte Brontë’s Jane Eyre, has some of the typical characteristics of a cult leader.

-Re-reading the chapters in which he appears has confirmed my idea that he has some attributes in common with cult leaders and the two men mentioned above.
-St. John Rivers too is tall and handsome, with fair hair and blue eyes.
+Re-reading the chapters in which he appears has confirmed my idea that he has some attributes in common with cult leaders.
+There is also his resemblance to Bronson Alcott: St. John Rivers too is tall and handsome with fair hair and blue eyes.
 He says himself that he has a hard, cold personality.
 He is a fanatic with a burning ambition to make his mark on the world.

 In support of my case, here are some examples of the familiar attributes I found.